datadavev/igsn_resolver/README.md

 igsn:10273/au1234
 ```

-The service will also accept DOIs identifier strings, for example:
+Since the service is using the handle system under the hood, DOI idnetifier strings are also accepted, for example:

 ```
 10.1594/PANGAEA.930327
 doi:10.1594/PANGAEA.930327
 ```

 ### `/.info/{identifier}`